Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-1.md

   - Edit [`src/project/update_p.c`][update_p.c] search for the [`update_analysis_availability`][update_analysis_availability] function to add the proper flags

+Specify if the analysis is always available, or if conditions have to be met:

   ```C
   void update_analysis_availability (project * this_proj)
   {